-The data presented in this report are for patients removed from elective surgery waiting lists between 1 July 2009 and 30 June 2010.
+The data presented in this report are for patients admitted for elective surgery between 1 July 2008 and 30 June 2009.

 As noted above, the data collection covers public acute hospitals.
-However, some Public patients treated under contract in private hospitals in Victoria and Tasmania were also included.
+However, some public patients treated under contract in private hospitals in Victoria and Tasmania were also included.
+In addition, data for the Mersey Community Hospital are included with the Tasmanian data.

-Public hospitals that undertake elective surgery are generally included, but some are not.
-Based on the proportions of elective surgery admissions that were covered by the NESWTDC, national coverage was about 91%, ranging from 100% in New South Wales, Queensland, Tasmania and the Northern Territory to 68% in South Australia.
-Coverage was highest for Principal referral and Specialist women's and children's hospitals at 100% and progressively lower for the Large hospitals and Medium hospitals groups (see Table 10.3).
+All public hospitals that undertake elective surgery are generally included, but some are not.
+Based on the proportions of elective surgery admissions that were covered by the NESWTDC, national coverage was about 91%, and ranged from 99% in Queensland, 98% in New South Wales, Australian Capital Territory and South Australia to about 72% in Tasmania.
+Coverage for Victoria, Northern Territory and Western Australia was 83%, 81% and 75% respectively.
+Coverage was highest for Principal referral and Specialist women's and children's hospitals at 100%, and progressively lower for the Large hospitals and Medium hospitals groups (see Table S5.2).

-The list of public hospitals that contributed to the NPHED (Table A2.4, which accompanies this report online) includes information on which hospitals were also included in the NESWTDC for 2009-10.
+The list of public hospitals that contributed to the NPHED (Table A2.4 accompanying this report on the Internet) includes information on which hospitals were also included in the NESWTDC for 2008-09.